intel/bmap-tools/README.md

 The bmap-tools project implements bmap-related tools and API modules.
 The entire project is written in python and supports python 2.7 and python 3.x.

-The project author and maintainer is Artem Bityutskiy (dedekind1@gmail.com) Please, feel free to contact me if you have questions.
+The project author is Artem Bityutskiy (dedekind1@gmail.com).
+Artem is looking for a new maintainer for the project.
+Anyone actively contributing may become a maintainer.
+Please, let Artem know if you volunteer to be one.

 Project git repository is here: https://github.com/intel/bmap-tools.git